zhangwei983/rust-book-learning/23-pattern_matching/README.md

 ### Refutable

-Patterns that can fail to match for some possible value are refutable.
+Patterns that can fail to match for some possible value are `refutable`.

 For example, `if let Some(x) = a_value`, `Some(x)` is refutable as the value in the `a_value` variable might be `None`.

 The `if let` and `while let` expressions accept `refutable` and `irrefutable` patterns, but the compiler warns against irrefutable patterns.

 ## Pattern Syntax